tusharmath/tusharm.com/contents/articles/date-a-boy-who-codes/index.md

 date: 2014-may-21
 template: article.jade
 ```
-The author of the following content had no blog of her own, I love it so much that I thought I'd post it here, on her behalf.
+The author of the following content din't have a blog of her own, I loved it so much that I thought I'll post it here.

 ---